Military history of Ethiopia: Second Italo-Ethiopian War

 On October 3, 1935, Fascist Italy invaded the Ethiopian Empire from Italian Eritrea and Italian Somaliland.
 The Ethiopians used prohibited dumdum bullets and mutilated captured soldiers, while the Italians used chemical weaponry in a number of battles.

 The Second Italo-Abyssinian War, the Spanish Civil War, and the Mukden Incident are often seen as precursors to World War II, and a demonstration of the ineffectiveness of the League of Nations.
 In 1941, after years of occupation, Emperor Haile Selassie I returned to what was now called Italian East Africa.
 With the help of the British, the Emperor led an uprising to drive the Italian Army from his country after a guerrilla war.
 Ethiopia's patriotic resistance from its many leaders made it resist being colonized by the Italians.

 World War II

 An American propaganda poster during the Second World War depicting an Ethiopian army bugler.

 During the East African Campaign, with the help of British forces, Emperor Haile Selassie joined the resistance groups against the Italian Army.
 After some initial Italian offensive actions in 1940 (conquest of Kassala in Sudan and British Somaliland), British and Commonwealth forces launched attacks from the Sudan and from Kenya.
 On 5 May 1941, the Emperor re-entered Addis Ababa.
 By the end of November, organized Italian resistance in East Africa ended with the fall of Gondar.
+The siege of Gondar lasted six months, with the Italian garrison of over 10,000 troops, mostly Italians, commanded by General Guglielmo Nasi, finally surrendering to British and South African forces.
+Nasi stated he surrendered only “to spare useless waste of life.”
 However Italians maintained a guerrilla war, mainly in northern Ethiopia, until September 1943.